 - Does the system retain the data of the user if they reactivate?

 Once you answer these questions, you get an idea of why the users want to remove their data and deactivate their accounts.
 Based on that information, we get the idea of implementing the account deactivation feature effectively.

 Each web app these days offers a system for the removal of data.
 Also, such a feature has a simple remove account feature.
 However, you may find that a social network like Facebook doesn’t quickly remove your data.

 So in such a case, you should focus more on the features that allow users to retain privacy while removing their accounts.
 Take a look at the Facebook deactivation dialog box.

 Test Case For Account Deactivation

-- Does the system offer any form of email confirmations?
+- Does the system offer any form of email confirmation?